ZhuangLab/storm-analysis/doc/source/analysis.rst

 This approach performs MLE fitting using a cubic spline approximation of the microscope PSF for multiplane (and single plane) sCMOS data.
 It can be used to analyze 3D STORM movies with arbitrary PSF shapes.
 In order to use it you will need to have a fairly accurate measurement of your microscope PSF as well as transforms between the different planes.
-Initial configuration is even more tedious than ``Spliner`` but if you can resist fiddling with your microscope subsequent analysis is hopefully more straightforward.

 Multiplane assumes that you have a separate movie for each channel.
 In what follows we will assume that the first channel movie is called ``movie_01_ch1.tif``, the second is ``movie_01_ch2.tif`` and etc...

-If the movies from different cameras the cameras are expected to be synchronized, i.e. they are all exposing at the same time, and they are not all free running independently of each other.
+If the movies are from different cameras the cameras are expected to be synchronized, i.e. they are all exposing at the same time, and they are not all free running independently of each other.
 It is okay however if they don't agree on the frame number as this can be compensated for with the ``channelX_offset`` parameter.

-.. note:: Most of the scripts referenced below are in ``storm-analysis/storm_analysis/multi_plane``.
-	  All of them are in the ``storm-analysis`` project.

 .. note:: Multiplane uses the approach described in `Tang et al <http://dx.doi.org/10.1038/srep11073>`_
 	  for localization identification, so the ``threshold`` parameter has a very different meaning than it does in ``sCMOS`` or ``3D-DAOSTORM`` analysis.
+This also means that multiplane expects image intensity data to be in units of photo-electrons after applying sCMOS gain correction.

+.. note:: Most of the scripts referenced below are in ``storm-analysis/storm_analysis/multi_plane`` folder.
+	  All of them are in the ``storm-analysis`` project.

 ``storm-analysis/storm_analysis/multi_plane``

 Camera sCMOS calibration